FLASH SALES: discover new special offers every week!

 Hesperaloe parviflora Rose des Sables - Red Yucca

-This variety is more compact and floriferous than the typical species.
-It is a perennial with long evergreen leaves gathered in rosettes, from the agave family, whose summer flowering in long, ramified flower spikes of a bright salmon-pink hue is spectacular.
+This variety is more compact and more floriferous than the typical species.
+It is a perennial with long evergreen leaves gathered in rosettes, belonging to the agave family, whose summer flowering in long branched flower spikes of bright salmon-pink is spectacular.

 Where to Plant?

-The Hesperaloe parviflora is a succulent plant ideal for dry and sunny gardens.
-Native to the southern United States and Mexico, it thrives in warm and arid climates but can also withstand cooler temperatures down to -15°C. To ensure optimal growth, choose a location in full sun, as this plant loves direct light and tolerates intense heat well.
+Hesperaloe parviflora is a succulent plant ideal for dry, sunny gardens.
+Native to the southern United States and Mexico, it thrives in warm, arid climates but can also withstand cooler temperatures down to -15°C. To ensure optimal growth, choose a location in full sun, as this plant loves direct light and tolerates intense heat well.

 hesperaloe flowers